prachet283/ML-Project-20-Multiple-Disease-Prediction-System-WebApp/README.md

 1. Importing the Dependencies

-3. Exploratory Data Analysis (EDA)
+2. Exploratory Data Analysis (EDA)

-5. Data Preprocessing
+3. Data Preprocessing
    * Handling missing values
    * Handling outliers
    * Label encoding/One-hot encoding
    * Standardizing the data

-6. Model Selection
+4. Model Selection
-   i.
-Selected the most common 5 classification models ii.
-Trained each model and checked cross-validation scores iii.
-Chose the top 3 models based on cross-validation scores
+   * Selected the most common 5 classification models
+   * Trained each model and checked cross-validation scores
+   * Chose the top 3 models based on cross-validation scores

-7. Model Building and Evaluation
+5. Model Building and Evaluation
-   i.
-Selected best features using Recursive Feature Elimination (RFE) ii.
-Performed hyperparameter tuning using Grid Search CV iii.
-Built the final model with the best hyperparameters and features iv.
-Evaluated the model using classification reports
+   * Selected best features using Recursive Feature Elimination (RFE)
+   * Performed hyperparameter tuning using Grid Search CV
+   * Built the final model with the best hyperparameters and features
+   * Evaluated the model using classification reports

 # Models Used
 The top 3 models for each disease prediction system are as follows:

-Models Used
-The top 3 models for each disease prediction system are as follows:

 1. Diabetes Prediction System
-Support Vector Classifier: Effective in high-dimensional spaces.
+- Support Vector Classifier: Effective in high-dimensional spaces.
-Logistic Regression: Simple and effective binary classification model.
+- Logistic Regression: Simple and effective binary classification model.
-Random Forest Classifier: Ensemble method that reduces overfitting.
+- Random Forest Classifier: Ensemble method that reduces overfitting.

 2. Heart Disease Prediction System
-XGBoost: Boosting algorithm known for high performance.
+- XGBoost: Boosting algorithm known for high performance.
-Random Forest Classifier: Robust and handles missing values well.
+- Random Forest Classifier: Robust and handles missing values well.
-Logistic Regression: Interpretable and performs well with binary classification.
+- Logistic Regression: Interpretable and performs well with binary classification.

 3. Parkinson Disease Prediction System
-K-Nearest Neighbour: Simple algorithm that works well with small datasets.
+- K-Nearest Neighbour: Simple algorithm that works well with small datasets.
-XGBoost: Powerful gradient boosting framework.
+- XGBoost: Powerful gradient boosting framework.
-Random Forest Classifier: Effective and reduces overfitting.
+- Random Forest Classifier: Effective and reduces overfitting.

 4. Breast Cancer Prediction System
-Logistic Regression: Highly interpretable and performs well with binary classification.
+- Logistic Regression: Highly interpretable and performs well with binary classification.
-XGBoost: Excellent performance with complex datasets.
+- XGBoost: Excellent performance with complex datasets.
-K-Nearest Neighbour: Effective with smaller datasets and straightforward implementation.
+- K-Nearest Neighbour: Effective with smaller datasets and straightforward implementation.

-Model Evaluation
+# Model Evaluation

 1. Diabetes Prediction System
 Model	Accuracy
-Support Vector Classifier	78.5%
+- Support Vector Classifier	78.5%
-Logistic Regression	77.6%
+- Logistic Regression	77.6%
-Random Forest Classifier	76.3%
+- Random Forest Classifier	76.3%

 2. Heart Disease Prediction System
 Model	Accuracy
-XGBoost	84.1%
+- XGBoost	84.1%
-Random Forest Classifier	82.3%
+- Random Forest Classifier	82.3%
-Logistic Regression	81.0%
+- Logistic Regression	81.0%

 3. Parkinson Disease Prediction System
 Model	Accuracy
-K-Nearest Neighbour	87.2%
+- K-Nearest Neighbour	87.2%
-XGBoost	85.1%
+- XGBoost	85.1%
-Random Forest Classifier	84.6%
+- Random Forest Classifier	84.6%

 4. Breast Cancer Prediction System
 Model	Accuracy
-Logistic Regression	95.8%
+- Logistic Regression	95.8%
-XGBoost	94.1%
+- XGBoost	94.1%
-K-Nearest Neighbour	93.7%
+- K-Nearest Neighbour	93.7%

-Conclusion
+# Conclusion
 This Multiple Disease Prediction System WebApp provides an easy-to-use interface for predicting the likelihood of various diseases based on input features.
 The models used are well-validated and tuned for high accuracy.
 The system aims to assist in early diagnosis and better decision-making in healthcare.

-Deployment
+# Deployment
 The web app is hosted on Streamlit Cloud.
 You can access it using the following link:

 Multiple Disease Prediction System WebApp

-Contributing
+# Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, please create a pull request or open an issue.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.